adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Harini/Readme.md

         binaryData = file.read()
     return binaryData
   ```

- Created a script to convert all the images to to blob and store it in a csv which can be used to import the data into the tables directly.
+Which reads the image file as a binary file and store the binary string in a dataframe.

+Later worked around on how efficiently the data could be stored and came up with a new datascheme which will reduce the redundancy of the data and came up with the following schema.

 ## Further Extension

 Working on creating a procedure, which accepts the image category, sub category, object name and the cvs as parameters and directly load all the data into the tables without any manual intervension.